 Traditional Food and Meals from American Samoa

 Travelling the world isn't just a treat for the eyes but make it a treat for the tastebuds by sampling authentic traditional dishes.
-In American Samoa LINK#TT038, traditional Samoan food is made from staple ingredients such as taro, banana, breadfruit, coconut, fish and more, which are creatively combined for a multitude of tastes and experiences.
+In American Samoa, traditional Samoan food is made from staple ingredients such as taro, banana, breadfruit, coconut, fish and more, which are creatively combined for a multitude of tastes and experiences.

 So, scout out the dishes you'd like to try in American Samoa using this list of traditional American Samoan food!